A Customized SAT-based Solver for Graph Coloring: SAT-Based Propagator for the Zykov Encoding

 Using a propagator to modify the solving process further allows us to dynamically prune the search tree.
 Recall that during the search, the assigned variables $e_{uv}$ define a graph $G^\prime$, which corresponds to a node in the Zykov tree.
 When a lower bound for the chromatic number of $G^\prime$ is found that is larger than $k$, no coloring of size $k$ or smaller can be found by continuing the search on this graph.
 The graph $G^\prime$ and its children can thus be pruned from the Zykov tree, which means cutting off the current partial assignment and backtracking.

-This lower bound-based pruning also enforces that at most $k$ colors are used~\cite{hebrard2020constraint}.
+This lower bound-based pruning eliminates all solutions with more than $k$ colors.
+Thus, we do not need to add the clauses~\cref{eq:cv-def,eq:atmostk} explicitly an can avoid the auxiliary $c_v$ variables.
 If we find a lower bound that is larger than $k$, the assignment is pruned and the search is backtracked.
-This way, we do not need to add the clauses~\labelcref{eq:cv-def,eq:atmostk} explicitly.
-This also avoids the auxiliary $c_v$ variables in the encoding.

 H{\'e}brard and Katsirelos~\cite{hebrard2020constraint} use cliques and a novel Mycielski graph-based lower bound to determine when a node can be pruned from the search.
 For cliques, they use a simple but fast heuristic.
 It maintains a list of clique candidates and greedily adds vertices to any clique that allows it.
 If the vertex cannot be added to any existing clique, a new singleton clique is created.
 Finally, all vertices are re-examined and added to all newly added cliques that admit them.
 In the original paper~\cite{hebrard2020constraint}, a vertex ordering to iterate over the vertices is computed in each call.
 To avoid the resulting computational overhead, we instead use a fixed vertex ordering.
 We put the clique computed in preprocessing at the beginning of the order and fix the remaining vertices in the order in which they are selected by the DSatur heuristic.
 By putting a clique first in the ordering, the heuristic always finds a clique at least as large, which was not guaranteed by the dynamic vertex orderings considered in~\cite{hebrard2020constraint}.